taw00/howto/howto-install-ghost-on-fedora.md

 ### [30] Disqus commenting functionality and other integrations

 I leave this to the reader to figure out.
+I don't currently enable commenting on my blog.

 * https://docs.ghost.org/integrations/disqus/
 * Integrate stuff.
 For example...